-If you notice a spot that is different from others, or that changes, itches or bleeds, you should make an appointment to see a dermatologist.
+If you notice a spot that is different from others, or that changes, itches or bleeds, partner with the skin cancer expert, a board-certified dermatologist.

 How to perform a skin self-exam

 Examine your body in a full-length mirror

-Examine your body front and back in a mirror, then look at the right and left sides with your arms raised.
+Examine your body front and back in a full-length mirror, then look at the right and left sides with your arms raised.

 Look at your underarms, forearms, and palms

-Bend your elbows and look carefully at your forearms, underarms, and palms.
+Bend your elbows and look carefully at your forearms, underarms, fingernails, and palms.

 Look at your legs, between toes, and soles of your feet

-Look at the backs of your legs and feet, the spaces between your toes, and the soles of your feet.
+Look at the backs of your legs and feet, the spaces between your toes, your toenails, and the soles of your feet.

 Use a hand mirror to examine your neck and scalp

 Examine the back of your neck and scalp with a hand mirror.
 Part your hair for a closer look at your scalp.